atib80/tinyrcon/README.md

   Don't change it unless you need to.
 Leave it at its default value: 27015)
 - Private TinyRcon server's IP address (private_tiny_rcon_server_ip_address - it is used for communicating with private TinyRcon server)
 - Private TinyRcon server's port number (private_tiny_rcon_server_port - it is used for communicating with private TinyRcon server.
 Don't change it unless you need to.
 Leave it at its default value: 27017)
+---
 d.
-For private TinyRcon server you need to configure the following important Call of duty 1/2/4/5 multiplayer game server and private TinyRcon server application related settings:
+For **private TinyRcon server** you need to configure the following important Call of duty 1/2/4/5 multiplayer game server and private TinyRcon server application related settings:
 - user name (username - by default it is set to "^1Admin".
 You can leave it at its default value or change it to your preferred user name.)
 - game server's name (game_server_name - you can leave it at its default setting ("CoDHost) or set it to Call of duty game server's title (sv_hostname))
 - game server's IP address (game_server_server_ip_address - Call of duty game server's correct IP address)